Ground calibration plan for the Athena/X-IFU microcalorimeter spectrometer: Calibration hardware

 \subsection{Electron Beam Ion Trap}

 Although not directly needed for the calibration of X-IFU, the EBIT proves to be the only viable option for calibrating the RTS.
-It should be noted that in principle, it could be possible to shine directly an EBIT on the X-IFU array, however the size and complexity of an EBIT would make such a configuration prohibitively complex.
+It should be noted that in principle, it could be possible to shine directly an EBIT on the X-IFU array\AM{, however the expected flux of an EBIT would require prohibitive exposure times.
+Moreover, the }size and complexity of an EBIT would make such a configuration prohibitively complex.
 The effort put into calibrating an RTS is paid-up for by the relative simplicity and compactness of the RTS, which will show as a net gain of time and effort when dealing with the calibration of X-IFU in the TGSE. \\ The working principle of an EBIT relies on the ionization of one or several gases in a trap, by an electron beam.
 The electron beam is generated by an electron gun, and the electrons are accelerated towards the trapping region.
 This region is a needle a few tens if $\mu$m in radius and a few centimeters in length.
 It is surrounded by drift tubes, which are biased in voltage to provide a potential that serves two purposes, accelerating the electrons, and trapping the ions along the axial direction.
 This assembly is surrounded with superconducting Helmholtz coils providing an intense (few Teslas) magnetic field, which focuses the electron beam, and confines the ions radially when the electron beam is off. \\ By tuning the different parameters, such as the electron current and arrival energies, the gas content, etc, one can access a wide range of electronic transitions within the ionized gas.
 Mainly, one can reach states where the atoms are stripped from all but one or two of their electrons.
-Such states are called hydrogen or helium-like, and are much more easily accessible through theoretical models.
-This allows a very good knowledge of these transitions in the X-ray band, with a knowledge of the lines of the order of the milli-eV.
+Such states are called hydrogen or helium-like, \AM{they are much more easily modeled in theory and have been validated to greater degrees of precision than lower charge states.} This allows a very good knowledge of these transitions in the X-ray band, with a knowledge of the lines of the order of the milli-eV.